Modern Slavery Statement 2026

 Training

 We provide training to relevant members of our team to inform and equip them with the knowledge required to recognise and identify all forms of exploitation and potential risks.
-This includes training on SEDEX, as well as Modern Slavery training, Whistleblowing training and Anti-Bribery training.
+This includes training on SEDEX, as well as Modern Slavery training

 Going forward: Focus for the next 12 months

-- All suppliers registered and completed a self-assessment questionnaire on SEDEX
+• All food suppliers register and complete a self-assessment questionnaire on SEDEX.

 This statement has been approved by our board of directors and will be reviewed and updated annually.